eddiemoore/generator-smarttv/README.md

 A generator for [Yeoman](http://yeoman.io) to scaffold a Samsung SmartTV application.

-**NOTE: I haven't had the chance to update this in a while because of my work**
+##NOTE: Hasn't been updated in a long time because of other work.
+If someone would like to take over the main development of this that would be great.

 ## Features